Hawmex/navand/CODE_OF_CONDUCT.md

 # Code of Conduct

-- Contributors are expected to act professionally.
+- Contributors should to act professionally.
-- Contributors are expected to respect individuals.
+- Contributors should respect individuals.
 - Contributors are free to challenge ideas.
-- Contributors are expected to maintain the safety and dignity of Navand's social environments such as GitHub.
+- Contributors should to maintain the safety and dignity of Navand's social environments like GitHub.